gatk555/simavr/README.md

 <H5>Other peripherals.</H5>
 It might seem that the IRQs mentioned above are all that are needed, as all the chip functions visible to external circuits use an I/O pin.
-That is true for the timers; their externally-visible function are routed through the GPIO ports.
+That is true for the timers; their externally-visible functions are routed through the GPIO ports.
 <P>
 The serial communication peripherals (UART, SPI, TWI) are different,